 To review documents that were removed from the Custodian Dedupe view, switch to "No Dedupe" and select a custodian from the filter carousel, then enter this in the search bar:

-The “Has Duplicate” QC Tag applies to both dupes and the original copy.
-This tag compares the metadata, and if there is an exact match, all instances of the duplicative document will receive this QC tag.
+The “Has Duplicate” Auto Tag (QC Tag) applies to both dupes and the original copy.
+This tag compares the metadata, and if there is an exact match, all instances of the duplicative document will receive this Auto Tag.

 Filtering on documents with duplicates

-You can also make use of the QC Tag "Has Duplicate" to easily and quickly find documents that have duplicates associated with them.
-Keep in mind, this QC Tag is applied to all instances of the duplicative document, including the original.
+You can also make use of the Auto Tag "Has Duplicate" to easily and quickly find documents that have duplicates associated with them.
+Keep in mind, this Auto Tag is applied to all instances of the duplicative document, including the original.

 How Does Deduplication work?